gerryw1389/gerryw1389.github.io/_posts/2017-07-23-install-radicale-caldav-server.md

 ### To Resolve:

-1. If you haven't already, create a CentOS 7 VM that you use as a &#8220;base&#8221; image that you can clone.
+1. If you haven't already, create a CentOS 7 VM that you use as a base image that you can clone.
 I have one with MATE installed that I spin up every now and then to run updates.
 We will start by making a clone and logging in.

 2. The first thing we need to do is setup a python environment, I used [this](https://www.digitalocean.com/community/tutorials/how-to-install-python-3-and-set-up-a-local-programming-environment-on-centos-7) guide: